Steps to Filing a Divorce

 Even in uncontested divorces, Virginia law requires that more than the testimony of the parties involved substantiate the grounds for a divorce.
 This usually requires a divorce attorney to obtain testimony by deposition or affidavit from someone outside the marriage substantiating the allegations of the divorce complaint.
 In more contentious divorces in which the parties dispute the grounds, live testimony at trial may become necessary.

 If the parties have previously reached an agreement on property distribution, support, and custody, the court will review that agreement for fairness and then incorporate it into the final divorce decree.
 Otherwise, the parties must provide additional evidence on issues such as their relative financial positions and the best interests of any minor children.
 The court then reviews this evidence and attempts to construct a resolution that is equitable to both parties.

 Once the parties establish the grounds for divorce and settle all other related issues, the court issues a divorce decree that legally divorces the parties.
 This decree may also contain provisions regarding property distribution, support, and child custody.

 Consult an experienced divorce attorney today

-The law firm of Joseph W. Hood, Jr. & Associates (retired)/Messman Law, PLC has provided legal counsel in family law matters–including divorce, annulment, support, and custody matters–for clients throughout the Norfolk and Chesapeake areas.
-I also provide services in estate planning, business formation and real estate transactions .
-Call the offices at 757-918-7807or contact me online to schedule a consultation with the experienced divorce lawyer in Virginia Beach.
+The Hood Law firm has provided legal counsel in family law matters--including divorce, annulment, support, and custody matters--for clients throughout the Norfolk and Chesapeake areas.
+We also provide services in estate planning, business formation and real estate transactions .
+Call the offices at 757-918-7807or contact us online to schedule a consultation with an experienced divorce lawyer in Virginia Beach.